Connect with us

 What is the difference between OKRs and KPIs?

-An easy way to understand the core difference between OKRs and KPIs is:
+An easy way to understand the core difference between OKRs and KPIs is as follows:

 OKRs are considered a strategic framework, and the KPIs are the metrics inside that framework.
 So while key results are the end goal, KPIs are the measurement used to determine how that goal is met.